-Wide-beam connectivity is an essential aspect of military satellite communications and High Throughput Satellite (HTS) technology is proving to be ideally suited for many Government applications.
-While most satellite operators offer closed HTS architectures that are vendor-locked with very little control offered…
+Wide-beam connectivity is an essential aspect of military satellite communications and High-throughput Satellite (HTS) technology is proving to be ideally suited for many government applications.
+While most satellite operators offer closed HTS architectures that are vendor-locked with very little control offered to…

 This whitepaper validates the capability of the Intelsat EpicNG platform to mitigate attempts by adversaries to intentionally interfere with signals operating on the Intelsat multi-spot, high frequency reuse, high-throughput satellites.
 This is particularly important for U.S. and allied military forces in hostile…